linebender/linebender.github.io/content/blog/2024-07-02-tmix-06/index.md

 Our observability support has also been improved, with automatic tracing to a file in debug builds added in [xilem#384][]; [xilem#396][] will lay the foundation for more advanced debugging capabilities.
 My immediate focus will be on integration with async Rust, for features such as timers and network interaction.

-Philipp Mildenberger has been prolific in their work on Xilem, as a co-author of the new Xilem Core, and in adapting Xilem Web to use it.
+Philipp Mildenberger has been prolific in his work on Xilem, as a co-author of the new Xilem Core, and in adapting Xilem Web to use it.
-They also worked to bring support for `OneOf` views to Xilem Core in [xilem#394][] - these were previously only supported in Xilem Web.
+He also worked to bring support for `OneOf` views to Xilem Core in [xilem#394][] - these were previously only supported in Xilem Web.

 There was also some excellent community engagement with Xilem in June.
 Veniamin Ilmer has created an open source [Minesweeper game](https://github.com/veniamin-ilmer/minesweeper_xilem/) using Xilem.